aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/get-connection-points-from-shape/_index.md

 // Add a new textbox to the collection. const textboxIndex = worksheet.getTextBoxes().add(2, 1, 160, 200);

-// Access your text box which is also a shape object from shapes collection const shape = newWorkbook.getWorksheets().get(0).getShapes().get(0);
+// Access the text box, which is also a shape object, from the shapes collection const shape = newWorkbook.getWorksheets().get(0).getShapes().get(0);

 // Get all the connection points in this shape